From Good to Great: Improving the Mount Vernon Trail Design

 Background:

 The National Park Service released its draft Environmental Assessment with a preferred alternative design for the Mount Vernon Trail and the George Washington Memorial Parkway south of Alexandria.
-The 17-mile Mount Vernon Trail is one of the region’s most visited recreation destinations as well as a vital and scenic transportation corridor for thousands of area residents; its rehabilitation is a big deal and long overdue.
+The 17-mile Mount Vernon Trail is one of the region’s most visited recreation destinations as well as a vital and scenic transportation corridor for thousands of area residents.
+It is also in very poor condition, especially the southern segment in Fairfax County, with significant deterioration, cracking, ruts, and dangerously uneven surfaces; its rehabilitation is thus a BIG deal and long overdue.

 The NPS rehabilitation proposal includes a host of significant improvements including: